go-delve/delve/Documentation/cli/README.md

 Supported commands: print, stack, goroutine, trace and cond.

-You may also use custom starlark commands with the 'on' prefix by annotating the command with
+All custom starlark commands can also be used with the 'on' prefix.

-	@on_prefix

-on its own line in the doc string for the starlark command.
 See [Documentation/cli/starlark.md](//github.com/go-delve/delve/tree/master/Documentation/cli/starlark.md) for more information.

 To convert a breakpoint into a tracepoint use: